...

 The dog-friendly Hill Condo ‘Pet Club’ at High 1 Resort is our go-to place to stay (view from balcony).

-In the introduction, I mentioned that our border collie, Winnie, joins us on all of our ski trips.
+As I mentioned earlier, our border collie, Winnie, joins us on all of our ski trips.
 Having her with us is wonderful, but it does add a layer of complexity to our travel plans.

-That’s why we have chosen to stay at High1 Resort Hill Condo for our winter and summer visits.
+That’s why we always stay at High 1 Resort Hill Condo for both winter and summer visits.

-Conveniently located right at the base of the mountain, making it ski-in/ski-out, the condo features an entire wing—the D-Wing—dedicated to being completely dog-friendly.
+Conveniently located right at the base of the mountain, the condo is ski-in/ski-out and features an entire wing—the D-Wing—dedicated to being fully dog-friendly.
+This area is officially named the High 1 Pet Club.

 The High 1 Pet Club at Hill Condo is located in the D-Wing and is completely dog-friendly.